 Sacramento Schools with EMT Training Programs

 - California State University - Sacramento (Sacramento State) offers an EMT basic course as well as a paramedic program.
-It is about eight miles from downtown Sacramento.
+It is about three miles from downtown Sacramento.

-- Cosumnes River College (CRC), about 14 miles from downtown Sacramento, offers an EMT certificate of proficiency.
+- Cosumnes River College (CRC), about eight miles from downtown Sacramento, offers an EMT certificate of proficiency.

 Comparison of Schools

 Aspiring EMTs need to consider many factors when choosing a school for their training.
 This table presents important information in a format that makes it easy to compare these institutions.